3rd Regiment, Arkansas State Troops: Disbandment

-National colors
+National color

 National Color of the "Pike Guards" taken by Kansas troops at Camden, Arkansas, in 1864.

 Many of the original companies raised for the war received handmade flags which were presented to them in elaborate ceremonies in their hometown before marching off to war.
 In the first year of the war, many of these home made banners were "1st National Flag" pattern, meaning that they were patterned after the first national flag authorized for the new Confederate Government.
 The new Confederate Banner, often referred to as the "Stars and Bars", consisted of "a red field, with a white space extending horizontally through the center, equal in width to one third the width of the flag, and red spaces above and below to the same width as the white, the union blue extending blue extending down through the white space and stopping in the lower red space, in the center of the union, a circle of white stars corresponding in number with the States of the Confederacy."
 The white stripe was a convenient place for the flag makers to embellish the flag with some motto or inscription.

 At least two of these 1st National Flag pattern colors were present to units in the 3rd Regiment, Arkansas State Troops.
 On May 4, 1861, Miss Bettie Conway present a flag to the Hempstead Rifles, along with a stirring speech.
 This flag, with its stars arranged in three rows of three, many be seen in a photo made of the company before its departure from Arkadelphia.

 Another 1st National Flag pattern flag was presented to the "Pike Guards", of Washington County, on May 2, 1861, by Ms Thomas J. (Mary Willis Stirman) Pollard at Fayetteville.
 In place of the blue union, the flag of the "Pike Guards" has a white field with a painting of the Lady of Liberty.
 The words "OUR COUNTRY & OUR RIGHTS" were inscribed on the red strips on the front and the words "PIKE GUARDS" was inscribed on the white strip on the reverse side.
 This flag was allegedly captured in 1864 when Union forces occupied the city of Camden, Arkansas.
 The flag is now in the keeping of the Kansas State Historical Society in Topeka Kansas.